kwaiidoesthings/jason.github.io/_pages/about.md

 👋 I am currently an Undergraduate student at Miami Dade College.

-📚 My passion is in Machine Learning Models for cyber defense purposes.
+📚 My passion is in Machine Learning Models for business digitalization.

 🦉 My current goal is to have the opportunity to be apart of researching my passions in depth.

 # Experience

+## EssayAmplifier
+EssayAmplifier.com is a subscription based website leveraging the power of the OpenAI API to revolutionize the essay writing experience for students.
+It simplifies and enhances the essay writing process and empowers students to realize their academic potential.

 ## Encryption Tool
 A [program](https://github.com/kwaiidoesthings/encryptor) that encrypts and decrypts a message.
 Shuffles key everytime its restarted for maximum protection.